spring-guides/tut-spring-security-and-angular-js/basic/README.md

 }
 ```

+> Note: Depending on the way you created your new project it might not be called `UiApplication`, and it might have `@EnableAutoConfiguration @ComponentScan @Configuration` instead of `@SpringBootApplication`.

 Run that application and try to curl the "/resource" endpoint and you will find that it is secure by default: